wernight/docker-kubectl/README.md

 ### Alias

-You may setup an alias to run this is if you were running `kubectl` directly, for example:
+You may setup an alias to run this is if you were running `kubectl` directly.
+Here is a function that work for Bash/ZSH:

+    function kubectl() {
-    $ alias kubectl=docker run --rm --user $UID \
+      docker run --rm -it --user $UID:$GID \
         -v /var/run/secrets/kubernetes.io/serviceaccount:/var/run/secrets/kubernetes.io/serviceaccount:ro \
+        -w /code -v "$PWD":/code:ro \
-        wernight/kubectl
+        wernight/kubectl "$@"
+    }

 ### Why use it